cssnr/stack-deploy-docs/docs/guides/get-started.md

 <div class="tip custom-block" style="padding-top: 8px">

-See the [Inputs Documentation](../docs/inputs.md) for more options to customize your deployment.
+See the [Inputs Documentation](../docs/inputs.md) for more options and detailed usage.

 </div>